 From the perspective of both devices and exciting physics, nonlinearities are highly desired, whether for unconventional computing paradigms~\cite{Markovic2020} or Maxwell's daemon-like switches~\cite{Kish2012,Koski2016}.
 In this context, the high potential of synergy between magnonics and superconductors has just begun to be realized~\cite{Bergeret2018,Heikkila2019,Yang2021,Jeon2020}.
 The latter admit strong nonlinear effects since a new and small energy scale - the superconducting gap - determines properties such as quasiparticle density of states~\cite{Strambini2017,Machon2013,Machon2014,Ozaeta2014}.
 Recent years have seen an upsurge of activity in this context with several exciting phenomena discussed, experimentally~\cite{Wolf2014,Golovchanskiy2018,Dobrovolskiy2019,Li2019,Jeon2019,Lachance-Quirion2020,Jeon2020,Jeon2020a,Golovchanskiy2020,Golovchanskiy2021} as well as theoretically~\cite{Machon2013,Machon2014,Ozaeta2014,Ohnuma2017,Kato2019,Chakraborty2019,Vargas2020,Vargas2020a,Ojajarvi2021,Ahari2021}.
-However, the possibility of transport influencing, and even destroying, the superconducting state was not considered.
-This consideration is the pinnacle of nonlinearity offered by superconductor and has been exploited successfully in various charge transport based devices~\cite{Bardeen1962,Moraru2006,Li2013}.
+The possibility of transport influencing, and even destroying, the superconducting state may be considered as the pinnacle of nonlinearity offered by a superconductor and has been exploited successfully in various charge transport based devices~\cite{Bardeen1962,Moraru2006,Li2013}.